Our Team

 Nick Pyke

 ChairNick is a Founder and Director of Ag Innovate Ltd and Leftfield Innovation Ltd. AgInnovate focusses on supporting innovation through high quality applied research and deliver benefits to New Zealand food producers and the agricultural industries.
 Leftfield Innovation is a social enterprise which uses market insights to develop diversified sustainable land uses delivering food for consumers.
-Nick has governance experience with agricultural businesses, farms, industry good organisations and a sports organisation.
-Previous roles including being CEO of FAR (Foundation for Arable Research) from its inception for over 20 years.
-Prior to this he was a scientist with MAF, DSIR, Agriculture Canada and HortResearch working mostly on horticultural crops.
-He has held positions on a number of national advisory groups and is the recipient of a number of awards recognising his contribution to agriculture.
+Nick has governance experience with agricultural businesses, farms, industry good organisations and a sports organisation and is currently Chair of AGMARDT, a director of Cropmark Seeds, Pāmu and FoodHQ.
+He was CEO of FAR (Foundation for Arable Research) from its inception for over 20 years.He has held positions on a number of national advisory groups and is the recipient of a number of awards recognising his contribution to agriculture.

 Lee-Ann Marsh